nemocrys/test-cz-induction/README.md

 # test-cz-induction

 Thermal simulation of Test-CZ Czochralski growth furnace with induction heating.
-A paper describing this model in detail has been submitted and is currently under review.

 The project is developed and maintained by the [**Model experiments group**](https://www.ikz-berlin.de/en/research/materials-science/section-fundamental-description#c486) at the Leibniz Institute for Crystal Growth (IKZ).

 ### Referencing
 If you use this code in your research, please cite our article (available with open access):

-> A. Enders-Seidlitz, J. Pal, and K. Dadzis, Development and validation of a thermal simulation for the Czochralski crystal growth process using model experiments *Journal of Crystal Growth*, In Press. https://doi.org/10.1088/1757-899X/1223/1/012003.
+> A. Enders-Seidlitz, J. Pal, and K. Dadzis, Development and validation of a thermal simulation for the Czochralski crystal growth process using model experiments *Journal of Crystal Growth*, In Press. [https://doi.org/10.1088/1757-899X/1223/1/012003](https://doi.org/10.1016/j.jcrysgro.2022.126750).

 ## Overview